 Why contribute to Sea Turtle, Inc.?

 Your contributions to our Capital Campaign allow us to better serve our sea turtles and visitors.
 We strive to improve the conditions of our recovering and resident sea turtles and further contribute to the conservation of sea turtle populations worldwide.
 By increasing our visitor capacity, we will be able to increase educational programs which guide people to understand and want to help improve our marine environment.
-For any questions about our renovation or information about donations, please contact Jeff George.
+For any questions about our renovation or information about donations, please contact Wendy Knight.

 If you are interested in sponsoring an internship or any other personalized capital campaign item please contact Sanjuana Zavala.